jeju5/management/cs/aws/aws_developer.md

 * X-Ray on multiple accounts
   * create an IAM role that has access on multiple accounts.
   * configure x-ray daemon to use this IAM role

+* X-Ray Daemon
+  * AWS_XRAY_DAEMON_ADDRES
+    * host and port of the X-Ray daemon listener.
+(128.0.0.1:2000 by default)
+    * By default, the SDK uses 127.0.0.1:2000 for both trace data (UDP) and sampling (TCP).
+    * Use this variable if you have configured the daemon to listen on a different port or if it is running on a different host.
+  * AWS_XRAY_TRACING_NAME
+    * service name for segments
+  * AWS_XRAY_DEBUG_MODE
+    * Set to TRUE to configure the SDK to output logs to the console, instead of configuring a logger.

 # DYNAMO DB
 * Intro